frankshearar/Home/Surfacing-PackageType-as-part-of-NuGet-search-protocol.md

 		Data,	1

-Non-goal:
+## Non-goal:
-	We will NOT support queries by packageTypeVersion.
+* We will NOT support queries by packageTypeVersion.
 This includes returning it in the search response as of now.
-	PackageType will not be forwarded to registration There are currently no scenarios that require this.
+* PackageType will not be forwarded to the registration.
+There are currently no scenarios that require this.

 1. Request Protocol Updates:
 	GET {@id}?q={QUERY}&skip={SKIP}&take={TAKE}&prerelease={PRERELEASE}&semVerLevel={SEMVERLEVEL}&packageType={PACKAGETYPE}